Frequently Asked Questions

 Current theories suggest that some types of ovarian cancer may start in the fallopian tubes.
 If you need to have your uterus removed or you have chosen sterilization as a permanent method of birth control, you may want to ask your ob-gyn or other health care professional about having your fallopian tubes removed.
 This operation is called a salpingectomy.
 In this procedure, only the fallopian tubes are removed.
 The ovaries are left in place.
 A salpingectomy may help reduce the risk of future ovarian cancer.

-For women at high risk of ovarian cancer, such as women with BRCA1 or BRCA2 mutations, periodic tests to check for ovarian cancer may be recommended.
-These tests may include transvaginal ultrasound exam to look for changes in the ovaries and a CA 125 test.
+If you are at high risk of ovarian cancer, such as if you have BRCA1 or BRCA2 mutations, periodic tests to check for ovarian cancer may be recommended.
+These tests may include a transvaginal ultrasound exam to look for changes in the ovaries and a CA 125 test.

 Risk-reducing salpingo-oophorectomy also is an option.
 This is the removal of the fallopian tubes and the ovaries in a woman who does not have cancer.
-It is recommended for women with BRCA1 or BRCA2 mutations by age 40 years or when childbearing is complete.
-It also may be recommended for women with Lynch syndrome.
+It is recommended for women with BRCA1 or BRCA2 mutations between ages 35 to 45, or when childbearing is complete.
+It may also be recommended for women with Lynch syndrome.
 This operation reduces the risk of ovarian cancer.
+When it is done before menopause, it also reduces the risk of getting breast cancer.

 BRCA1 and BRCA2: Genes that keep cells from growing too rapidly.
 Changes in these genes have been linked to an increased risk of breast cancer and ovarian cancer.